Limited TimeFast mode is completely free!Try it now

 Network graph linking manufacturers to failure modes

-Temporal Trends: 66% of events clustered in May-June 2020, potentially reflecting COVID-19 reporting patterns or specific recall activity
+66% of events clustered in May-June 2020 - possibly COVID-19 reporting patterns, possibly specific recall activity:

 Temporal trends showing monthly event distribution